aardaakpinar/aardaakpinar/README.md

 ## 🔭 I’m currently working on 'a lot of things'.
  * Teknofest Projects
  * Learning new languages like JavaScript and Go
- * Learning libraries like Vue.js and React
+ * Learning libraries like Vue.js

 ## 😄 Pronouns
  * Turkish is my primary language.
  * My English level is A2 or B1
- * Im also learning arabic.